zonxa/seal/UsingSeal.md

 **Limitations**

-`seal_approve*` functions are evaluated on full nodes using the `dry_run_transaction_block` RPC call, which in turn, executes the Move code with its internal state of the chain.
-As full nodes execute transactions independently, different full nodes may evaluate `dry_run_transaction_block` differently.
+The `seal_approve*` functions are evaluated on full nodes using the `dry_run_transaction_block` RPC call.
+This call executes the associated Move code using the full node’s local view of the chain state.
+Because full nodes operate independently, the result of `dry_run_transaction_block` may vary across nodes based on differences in their internal state.

-Specifically, developers should be aware that:
+When using `seal_approve*` functions, keep the following in mind:
-- Changes to the onchain state may take time to propagate, and full nodes may not have the latest state.
+- Changes to onchain state may take time to propagate.
+As a result, full nodes may not always reflect the latest state.
-- `seal_approve*` functions are not evaluated atomically on the same state on all key servers.
-Access by a specific user should not depend on a state that changes very frequantly as different full nodes may see different versions of the chain.
+- `seal_approve*` functions are not evaluated atomically across all key servers.
+Avoid relying on frequently changing state to determine access, as different full nodes may observe different versions of the chain.
-- `seal_approve*` functions must not rely on invariants that depend on the relative order of transactions in a checkpoint.
-E.g., in the following code, the intermediate values of the counters may be different on different full nodes since the execution of their `increment` operations may be interleaved.
+- Do not rely on invariants that depend on the relative order of transactions within a checkpoint.
+For example, the following code assumes a specific ordering of increment operations, but full nodes may observe different intermediate counter values due to interleaved execution.

 ```move